bentoml/BentoML/docs/source/tutorial.rst

 The model is now saved under the name :code:`iris_clf` with an automatically generated version.
 The name and version pair can then be used for retrieving the model.
-For example, the original model instance can be loaded back into memory for testing via:
+For instance, the original model object can be loaded back into memory for testing via:

 .. code-block::

    model = bentoml.sklearn.load_model("iris_clf:2uo5fkgxj27exuqj")

    # Alternatively, use `latest` to find the newest version
    model = bentoml.sklearn.load_model("iris_clf:latest")